-International Standard: A standard adopted by WADA Code.
-Compliance support of the with an in International Standard opposed to (as another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
-International Standards shall include any Technical pursuant issued the International Documents to Standard.
+International Standard: A standard adopted by WADA Compliance with support of the Code.
+Standard (as opposed to alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
+International Standards shall include any Technical the International Documents issued pursuant to Standard.